Three-Dimensional Digital Planning

 Data fusion in planning software.

-We combine all the scan data into a single, complete 3D model of your mouth and face — bone, nerves, teeth, gums, existing restorations, and facial context all in one view.
+We combine all the scan data into a single, complete 3D model of your mouth and face.
+Bone, nerves, teeth, gums, existing restorations, and facial context sit in one view.
 This is the model we plan on.

 - 5